pretix/pretix-docs/docs/topics/gift-cards.md

 ![Organizer settings page, on the gift cards tab, showing options for how many years gift cards are valid for, and for how many digits gift card codes have.](../assets/screens/organizer/gift-cards.png)

 Navigate to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-solid-wrench: Settings" :fontawesome-solid-arrow-right: "General" and switch to the "Gift cards" tab.
-Any organizer-level settings for gift cards can be found and adjusted on this page.
+Organizer-level settings for gift cards can be adjusted on this page.
-You can choose how many years gift cards are valid for.
+The "Validity of gift card codes in years" field allows you to specify for how many years your gift cards should be valid.
+The field accepts whole numbers as input.
-If you enter a number here, then gift cards will expire after the specified period has passed at the end of the calendar year.
+The exact expiry date is always the end of the calendar year.
-For example, if you enter 0 into the field and then create a gift card in the year 2024, then the gift card will be valid until midnight of December 31st, 2024.
+For example, if you enter 0 into the field and then create a gift card in the year 2025, then the gift card will be valid until midnight of December 31st, 2025.
 This field is empty by default, meaning gift cards will remain valid indefinitely.
+If you issue gift cards manually, you can set an individual date of expiration before or after the end of the period you chose here.

 This page also lets you choose how long gift card codes issued in your shop will be.
 The default is 12 digits, the minimum length is 6 digits, and the maximum length is 64 digits.